vedro-universe/vedro-docs/blog/2022-09-04-whats-new-vedro-v1.7/index.md

 hide_table_of_contents: false
 ---

+import TerminalOutput from '@site/src/components/TerminalOutput';
+import SubscribeTelegramTip from '../_subscribe_telegram.md';

 # What's New In Vedro v1.7

-import TerminalOutput from '@site/src/components/TerminalOutput';

 We're excited to announce [Vedro v1.7](https://pypi.org/project/vedro/), our latest release.
 This update brings new features and important fixes to enhance your testing experience.
 Let's take a closer look at what's new.